1996–97 South Pacific cyclone season: Severe Tropical Cyclone Hina

 On March 11, the FMS started to monitor a shallow depression, that had developed along the monsoon trough near Rotuma.
 Over the next two days the depression remained near Rotuma with no preferred movement, as it started to develop further within favourable conditions for further development.
 During March 13, the JTWC subsequently initiated advisories on the system and designated it as Tropical Cyclone 33P.
 During that day the system continued its northwards movement until it curved eastwards and later south-eastwards during March 14, before it passed about 55 km to the southeast of Niulakita the southernmost island of Tuvalu.
 Early on March 15, after the system had passed near Niulakita, the FMS reported that the depression had developed into a category 1 tropical cyclone and named it Hina.
 After being named the system accelerated towards the south-southeast and an area of increasing vertical wind shear, as it passed near the west coast of Futuna Island.
 The system also crossed the 180th meridian during that day, which prompted the JTWC to pass the responsibility for warning the United States Government to the NPMOC.

 Early on March 16, the FMS reported that based on satellite imagery and guidance from other meteorological centers, the system had 10-minute sustained wind speeds of 85 km/h as it passed over Southern Tonga.
-Hina subsequently passed over the islands of Tongatapu and ʻEua in southern Tonga at around 0830 UTC and took less than 2 hours to inflict considerable damage on the islands.
+Hina subsequently passed over the islands of Tongatapu and Eua in southern Tonga at around 0830 UTC and took less than 2 hours to inflict considerable damage on the islands.
 The system subsequently emerged back into the South Pacific Ocean, with the FMS estimating that the system had storm force winds of about 95 km/h.
 Later that day the NPMOC estimated that Hina had peak 1-minute sustained windspeeds of 110 km/h as it rapidly moved below 25°S and out of the FMS's area of responsibility.
 After impacting Tonga the system moved rapidly towards the south-southeast and weakened below tropical cyclone intensity, before it was last noted on March 21, to the south of the Pitcairn Islands.
-During the systems post analysis it was determined that the warning centers had underestimated Hina's intensity as it passed over Tonga, after damage had been greater than expected in the island nation. the FMS subsequently deduced that Hina was a minimal category 3 severe tropical cyclone, with peak 10-minute sustained wind speeds of 120 km/h when it impacted Tonga.
+During the systems post analysis it was determined that the warning centres had underestimated Hina's intensity as it passed over Tonga, after damage had been greater than expected in the island nation. the FMS subsequently deduced that Hina was a minimal category 3 severe tropical cyclone, with peak 10-minute sustained wind speeds of 120 km/h when it impacted Tonga.
 The NPMOC also revised their estimate of Hina's peak 1-minute sustained wind speeds from 110 km/h to 140 km/h during post analysis, which made the system equivalent to a category one hurricane on the Saffir–Simpson hurricane wind scale.